The Unhailed, Underappreciated Emergency Responders

 “On instinct, I’m thinking about what I could have done, how could this have been prevented?”
 Richins said.
 “But then the biggest thought becomes frustration.
 We’re here trying to help and to serve.
 When we close a road, the whole point is to keep people safe.
 Driver awareness is so negligent that it really is frustrating.
 It’s dangerous.”

-Adding to the dangerous nature of the job is the reality that the ITD fleet are not considered emergency vehicles, and ITD signage is too often not respected like a true stop sign.
+Adding to the dangerous nature of the job is the reality that the ITD fleet are not considered emergency vehicles, and ITD signage is too often not respected.
 Multiple layers of striped road blockades or orange traffic barrels somehow don’t always keep people out.

 “We don’t enjoy closing a road or causing delays,” Richins emphasized.
 “We do it and we have to because it is the safest way.
 People need to be patient and have respect.”